About the AOC > Guidelines and Rules

 specific Event’s details to see if dogs are permitted.
 You must also register your dog on an Event

-that permits them so that the trip coordinator is prepared as far as carpool, etc.
+that permits them so that the Trip Leader is prepared as far as carpool, etc.

 Your dog will need to be trained to stay with the group and/or be on a leash at all times,